Jovisa/loan-calculator/README.md

 - Calculates loan amortization schedule
 - Calculated loans and installment plans are persisted in database
 - **Idempotent**: identical requests (same amount, interest rate, and duration) return the same persisted loan instead of creating duplicates.
+- **Asynchronous**: Loan calculation is an expensive operation (≈ 10 seconds) and is therefore processed asynchronously

 ### Request